Geology of Dorset: Late Paleogene to Neogene

 During this period, Dorset drifted a further 9° north, the climate cooled rapidly, and by the late Eocene was temperate.
 Mainly terrestrial with fresh and brackish water environments, the county, despite its low-lying nature, remained largely without marine influences except for some minor incursions at the end of the ice ages.
 The late Palaeogene deposits that filled the Hampshire Basin as the sea levels fell are not found in Dorset, nor are the Neogene, which are absent from virtually all of the British Isles.

-The collision of the African and Eurasian plates that occurred around this time caused a violent uplift in the south of the county, the results of which can be seen clearly at Stair Hole, where the strata run almost vertically.
+The collision of the African Plate and Eurasian Plate that occurred around this time caused a violent uplift in the south of the county, the results of which can be seen clearly at Stair Hole, where the strata run almost vertically.
 Further, but less dramatic folding and uplift, along the county's subsurface faults, coupled with continuing erosion of Jurassic and Cretaceous sediments, created Dorset's modern landscape and drainage patterns.